-The artist behind one of Leicester’s most unusual festivals is set to discuss the role of artificial intelligence in creativity on the world’s biggest stage.
+The artist behind one of Leicester’s most unusual exhibitions is set to discuss the role of artificial intelligence in creativity on the world’s biggest stage.

 Professor Tracy Harwood is behind the ART-AI Festival, which each year for several weeks has spotlighted the collision of technology and art with innovative installations at cinemas, shopping centres and NHS clinics across Leicester.